 Psoriasis: Psoriasis is an autoimmune skin condition that causes a rash of itchy, scaly patches.
 It most commonly occurs on the knees, elbows, trunk, and scalp (Mayo Clinic, 2022).
 Psoriasis usually goes through cycles of symptoms getting worse (flare-ups) followed by periods where symptoms improve (remission).

-Hashimoto’s thyroiditis: This is an autoimmune disease that causes inflammation of the thyroid gland (thyroiditis).
+Hashimoto’s thyroiditis: This is an autoimmune disease that leads to inflammation of the thyroid gland (thyroiditis).
 The thyroid gland produces hormones ( e.g. TSH, T3, T4) that help regulate many functions in the body.
 In Hashimoto’s disease, the hormone-producing cells of the thyroid die, causing a decrease in hormone production (hypothyroidism) (Mayo Clinic, 2022).

 Source: Klein, 2020